DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 We now show how the proposed differentiable collision detection method \shortname may use its gradients to produce a configuration path that locally guides the robot to escape from high-risk configurations that are close to obstacles.
 Fig.~\ref{fig:high-risk} shows an example of a Baxter robot that is told that the cat on the table is a high-risk object.
 Given a configuration nearly touching the table obstacle, we let PyTorch's Adam optimizer run for some iterations until the collision score is reduced to be under a threshold.
 We record all the intermediate waypoints and visualize the trajectory on the robot, showing its path away from the risky object is path-efficient.

+Another set of examples demonstrate what happens when you start with a configuration in collision.
+Fig.~\ref{fig:fix} shows the proposed differentiable collision detector can be used to fix these in-collision and self-collision configurations.
+Note that the dual-arm Baxter robot has 14 DOF, and its self-collision requires checking all pairs of its links, which is computationally expensive. \shortname is able to resolve self-collision in a unified way as it resolves robot-obstacle collision.

+This property makes \shortname potentially useful for efficiently sampling from $\mathcal{C}_\mathrm{free}$.
+We design a naive sampling pipeline as described in Algorithm~\ref{algo:diffcosampling}.
+The value of \textit{use\shortname} controls whether the pipeline uses \shortname to project sample configurations out of collision.
+Line 3 takes a random sample uniformly from the C-space.
+Lines 5 computes the \shortname collision score.
+If it is smaller than zero, it means \shortname believes $\cfg$ is collision-free and the optimizing procedure is stopped; if not, the optimizer will try to decrease the score by updating $\cfg$ using the gradient $\nabla_{\cfg}\cscore$ (Lines 6-7).
+Line 8 verifies if $\cfg$ is in $\mathcal{C}_\mathrm{free}$.
+Line 9-10 add $\cfg$ to the set of valid configurations if it passes the verification.

-A second example demonstrates what happens when you start with a configuration in collision.
-Fig.~\ref{fig:fix} shows the proposed differentiable collision detector can be used to fix these in-collision configurations.
-With \shortname, and a proper trade-off between fixing sampled in-collision configurations and simply re-sampling, one may reduce the number of samples required in sampling-based motion planning methods and end-to-end motion planning methods based on machine learning \cite{qureshi2019motion}.
+In the cluttered environment \second{with a 7-DOF planar robot} shown in Fig.~\ref{fig:narrow}, we compare the time and the number of collision checks used to sample 1000 collision-free configurations with and without \shortname.
+FCL is used as {\sc trueChecker}.
+When using \shortname, we use Adam optimizer with a learning rate of 0.2; the safety bias $\epsilon$ is set to 0, and the maximum number of optimizer steps $K$ is 3.
+Results in Table~\ref{tab:diffcosampling} suggest that, with \shortname, and a proper trade-off between fixing sampled in-collision configurations and simply re-sampling, one may reduce the number of samples and the time required in sampling-based motion planning methods and end-to-end motion planning methods based on machine learning \cite{qureshi2019motion}.